utshomax/postman-docs/src/pages/docs/getting-started/postman-account.md

 ## Next steps

 Now that you have created a Postman account, you're ready to start working!
-When you are logged into Postman, you are connected to the Postman servers and your work is continuously backed up.
+When you are signed in to Postman, you are connected to the Postman servers and your work is continuously backed up.

 * To learn more about how Postman syncs your data, visit [Syncing your work](/docs/getting-started/syncing/).